 MUTH 2100.
 The Syntax of Music

-This is the first course in the core sequence for majors in music; it is designed to engage beginning freshmen in the study of the basic elements and formative principles pertinent and imperative to continued success as music analysts and listeners in the twenty-first century.
+This is the first course in the core sequence for majors in music; it is designed to engage beginning first-year students in the study of the basic elements and formative principles pertinent and imperative to continued success as music analysts and listeners in the twenty-first century.
 Further, this course engages aspects of non-tonal and non-Western musics as an entryway into understanding the principles and themes of the Common Practice Period.
 The Syntax of Music includes the study of intervals; keys and clefs; scales and modes; triads and seventh chords; basic rhythmic elements; species counterpoint; introductory chord progressions and cadences; elementary compositional techniques; and computer notation.

 MUTH 2200.
 Harmonic Idioms of the Common Practice Period